Yair Golan: Holocaust Day speech

 As Deputy Chief of Staff, Golan made a speech on Holocaust Day in 2016 in which some say he drew a parallel between Europe in general and Germany in particular in the 1930s and current day Israel, by saying "If there is one thing that is scary in remembering the Holocaust, it is noticing horrific processes which developed in Europe – particularly in Germany – 70, 80, and 90 years ago, and finding remnants of that here (in Israel) among us in the year 2016."
 He said that sometimes Israeli soldiers were harsh in dealing with Palestinians, and he highlighted the example of Sergeant Elor Azaria being tried over a Hebron shooting incident as evidence that the IDF investigates itself and has high moral standards.
 His comments drew significant criticism on social media, with Twitter users accusing Golan of "forgetting the lessons of the Holocaust."
-Israeli Prime Minister Benjamin Netanyahu called the comments "outrageous" and said they "do injustice to Israeli society and create contempt for the Holocaust."
+Netanyahu called the comments "outrageous" and said they "do injustice to Israeli society and create contempt for the Holocaust."
 Culture Minister Miri Regev called for his resignation, while opposition leader Isaac Herzog praised Golan for exhibiting "morality and responsibility."

-Later, Golan retracted and said that he did not intend to compare Israel to Nazi Germany, releasing a statement in which he said "It is an absurd and baseless comparison and I had no intention whatsoever to draw any sort of parallel or to criticize the national leadership.
+Later, Golan retracted and said that he did not intend to compare Israel to Nazi Germany, releasing a statement in which he said: "It is an absurd and baseless comparison and I had no intention whatsoever to draw any sort of parallel or to criticize the national leadership.
 The IDF is a moral army that respects the rules of engagement and protects human dignity."

-In 2022 Golan stated that this incident is the reason he didn't become Chief of Staff of the IDF, though he still agrees with his statements.
+In 2022, Golan stated that this incident is the reason he did not become Chief of Staff of the IDF, although he still agrees with his statements.

 Homesh incident

 Homesh was an Israeli settlement that was evicted in the 2005 disengagement, but since then had constant illegal attempts to resettle it, and is a source of protest and violence in the West Bank.

-On December 16, 2021, Yehudah Dimentman, a resident of the nearby settlement, Shavei Shomron who was a student at the Homesh outpost yeshiva, was killed by a Palestinian shooter.
+On 16 December 2021, Yehudah Dimentman, a resident of the nearby settlement, Shavei Shomron who was a student at the Homesh outpost yeshiva, was killed by a Palestinian shooter.
 In response to the attack, Homesh settlers attacked a man from the village of Burqa, damaged houses and desecrated graves.
 Golan said that: "Those people who come to settle there, riot in Burqa, destroy gravestones, committed a pogrom.
 Do we abuse gravestones?
 These are not people, these are subhumans, despicable people, the corruption of the Jewish people."
 The use of the phrase "subhuman" provoked a lot of criticism, and Golan said it was an "unsuccessful expression".

-In 2023 as a response to the Huwara rampage, Golan wrote on Twitter "They used to get angry with me when I said these people were subhuman.
+In 2023, as a response to the Huwara rampage, Golan wrote on Twitter "They used to get angry with me when I said these people were subhuman.
 Today they are angry that I didn't say more."